 No Contradictions at Time Of Publication

 The article is deceptive in that it implies the House will send articles of impeachment to the Senate next week when they have not yet been passed.
-The author also uses sensationalist language such as 'overwhelming majority' and 'sham impeachment', which are misleading.
+The author also uses sensationalist language such as 'overwhelming majority' and 'sham impeachment', which are misleading.- The article states:

 The article contains multiple examples of bias.
 The author uses inflammatory language such as 'white supremacists' and 'extreme or unreasonable'.
 They also use loaded phrases like 'racist and antisemitic conspiracy', which are not neutral descriptions but rather accusations without evidence.
-Additionally, the author quotes a Republican politician who is known for making controversial statements about immigration policy, further indicating their bias towards that position.
+Additionally, the author quotes a Republican politician who is known for making controversial statements about immigration policy, further indicating their bias towards that position.- extreme or unreasonable

 None Found At Time Of Publication